Introduction – What digital marketing channels provide the best ROI?

 The infographic below shows that CPC prices can vary based on your industry.
 This happens for several reasons, and one such reason is that companies are willing to pay more per click because the leads or sales are more valuable to them.
 This may occur due to them having higher margins or a high conversion rate from click to lead or click to sale.

-How to calculate cost-of-sale?
+How to calculate the cost of sales?

 As I have outlined previously in videos and articles, you need to consider the conversion rate of clicks to leads/sales.